eleven-lab/php-ogc/README.md

 ##### Polygon

-The only difference between Polygon and MultiLineString objects is that the former must be composed by all circular linestrings (first and last point equals), but not the latter.
+The only difference between Polygon and MultiLineString objects is that the former must be composed by all circular linestrings (first and last point equals).

 ##### MultiPolygon